AndreasDeveloper/gamefy-web-application/README.md

 # vueapp

-> Gamefy is a web application that lets users post articles,
+> Gamefy is a web application that lets users publish articles related to games, earn revenue and discover new games.

 ## Build Setup